USDA-ARS-GBRU/xmfa_tools/README.md

      -v --vg       path to vg executable (required for gfa processing)
                      default: autodetect in $PATH (if available)

+     --catgfapaths concatenate gfa paths with the same gfa name
+                     default: output separate path records for each block

      -c --coords   output fasta coords file
                      specifying a fasta coords file will generate